SebastienEveno/mckinseysolvegame/README.md

         }
 }
 ```
-This object contains the maximum number of species that can sustain, as well as the list of species names.
+This dictionary contains the species name in order of eating, the food eaten as well as their final calories provided and needed.

 ## Contributing